All Love's Legal: Critical reception

-All Love's Legal's critical response was generally mixed-to-positive, with several writers divided towards its use of simplistic, superficial lyrics.
+All Love's Legal's critical response was "generally favorable" according to Metacritic.
 Some reviewers, such as Suarez and The Quietus's Chad Parkhill, found it necessary in an era of erosion of LGBTQ rights worldwide.
 Loud and Quiet elucidated, "Rostron knows that the best way to get your message across is to embrace the language of capitalism i.e. an instantaneous, hook heavy soundtrack crammed with messages that stick fast in your head; gender's just a lie and fall in love with whoever you want to are the blazons of [their] campaign".
 The 405 journalist Robert Whitfield called the record's repetition of slogans "greatly effective, creating memorable lyrics that could easily act as a rallying cry.
 The intention, like a protest, is not to offer solutions but make the subject unavoidable and open up debate"; additionally, "the intoxicating mix of beats and sloganeering creates something recognisable, yet completely unique in the way it approaches subjects that have largely been ignored—something Planningtorock finds strange given dance music's roots in black and queer styles".

 Pretty Much Amazing's Samuel Tolzmann and The Line of Best Fit's Chris Todd suggested it wouldn't win over listeners to whom the album's concepts weren't evident; they wrote that this not helped by the fact that its sound is "cheap" and "jittery" and the artist "fails to make inclusion seem appealing or powerful".
 The lack of lyrical detail also led reviewers from NME, PopMatters, and AllMusic to call the album inferior to prior Planningtorock LPs that had more depth.
 Parkhill summarised, "in putting [their] message forward so directly and artlessly, Rostron has robbed [themself] of the chance to perform and embody a form of queer club music, opting instead to merely state it".
 He furthermore called the lyrics vague to the point of being "half-baked", such as on the title track's declaration that "you cannot legalise love": "If we're talking about acts of love, then states can and do make determinations about what forms of love are legally permissible, and for good reason: some forms of love are expressed in actions that can cause profound harm".

 However, several other reviewers from publications like The Guardian, The Irish Times, Exclaim! and Resident Advisor, while lukewarm towards the sloganeering, thought the album was strongly made up for by an interesting and engaging musical style and Rostron's presence.
 Clash concluded that despite a vocal performance that "veer[s] between engaging and occasionally irritating", All Love's Legal was "a fun record, and as adventurous as we've come to expect from Planningtorock".
 Whitfield called the album "richly detailed and takes a number of unexpected turns", and Mixmag summarised that "with no twee gimmicks, vibrant colour and bold substance are present in spades, resulting in an album that's nothing short of a masterclass in left-of-centre dance music".